Emerging Trends in Federated Learning: From Model Fusion to Federated X Learning: Federated X Learning

-Private data at a client might be partly or entirely unlabeled.
-Semi-supervised learning sets learning from labeled and unlabeled data, with unlabeled data comprising a much larger portion than labeled data.
-When combined with federated learning, it leads to a new learning setup, i.e., federated semi-supervised learning (FSSL), which is more realistic as users may not annotate all the data in their devices.
-Similar to centralized semi-supervised learning, FSSL also utilizes a two-part loss function on device with the loss stemming from supervised learning $\mathcal{L}_s(\theta)$ and the loss from unsupervised learning $\mathcal{L}_u(\theta)$.
-Jeong et al.~\cite{jeong2020federated} proposed a federated matching (FedMatch) framework with inter-client consistency loss to exploit the heterogenous knowledge learned by multiple client models.
+In the labels-at-server scenario, the server has the ability to annotate data, while the client is limited to only collecting data without the capacity to annotate it due to a shortage of expert resources.
+Numerous works have been dedicated to addressing this specific setting.
+SemiFL~\cite{semifl} tackles this problem through alternate training.
+This process consists of two key steps: fine-tuning the global model with labeled data and generating pseudo-labels using the global model on the client side.
+Importantly, the server and client models are trained in parallel to enable efficient collaboration.
+Jeong et al.~\cite{jeong2020federated} proposed a federated matching (FedMatch) framework with inter-client consistency loss to exploit the heterogeneous knowledge learned by multiple client models.
 The authors showed that learning on both labeled and unlabeled data simultaneously may result in the model forgetting what it had learned from labeled data.
-To counter this, the authors decomposed the model parameters $\theta$ to two variables $\theta = \psi + \rho$ and utilized a separate updating strategy, where only $\psi$ is updated during unsupervised learning, and similarly, $\rho$ is updated for supervised learning.
-Semi-supervised learning also couples with teacher-student learning for learning from private data.
-Papernot et al.~\cite{papernot2017semisupervised} put forward a semi-supervised approach with a private aggregation of teacher ensembles (PATE), an architecture where each client votes on the correct label.
-PATE was shown empirically to particularly beneficial when used in conjunction with GANs.
+To counter this, the authors decomposed the model parameters $\theta$ to two variables $\theta = \psi + \rho$ and utilize a separate updating strategy, where only $\psi$ is updated during unsupervised learning, and similarly, $\rho$ is updated for supervised learning.
+In a real-world scenario, Jiang et al.~\cite{jiang2022dynamic} addressed the challenge of imbalanced class distributions among unlabeled clients in the context of medical image diagnosis.
+They proposed a novel scheme called dynamic bank learning, which aims to collect confident samples and subsequently divide them into sub-banks with varying class proportions.

+In contrast, the labels-at-clients approach focuses on scenarios where clients lack sufficient capability to label data.
+In this setting, the server's primary role is to regulate the federated learning process, without involvement in data collection or ownership.
+Two types of assumptions exist within this approach: partially labeled data at each client, referred to as \textbf{P}artially \textbf{D}ata Federated Semi-supervised Learning (PD-FSSL), and partially labeled clients themselves, denoted as \textbf{P}artially \textbf{C}lients Federated Semi-supervised Learning (PC-FSSL).
+We can formulate the local function in PD-FSSL as: